Linda Crampton has an honors degree in biology. She has taught high school biology, chemistry, and physics as well as

 - Create and follow a study schedule.

 - Most physics exams contain a lot of word problems.
 It's therefore very important to do active studying in physics.
 You need to solve problems and then check an answer key to see what your errors are, if any.
 You also need to correct any errors by solving the problems again.
 Simply reading through problem solutions (passive studying) is useful, but active studying is essential if you want to do well on your physics exam.

 - Collect practice problems to solve.
 Look in your textbook for problems, search on the Internet, and ask your teacher where you can get extra problems.

 - Don't forget to solve complex problems as well as easy ones.
 Working with harder problems is excellent training for your brain and gives you confidence that you can deal with whatever problems appear on the real exam.

 - If a practice exam contains multiple choice questions, don't simply circle the correct answers.
 Write down the solution method or relevant facts beside the questions so that the exam becomes a study resource.

 - If you are able to get copies of previous exams, once you have studied all the course material write mock exams with the same time limit as the real exam.

-- There will be some facts to memorize even in a problem-solving course.
+- You will probably have to memorize facts even in a problem-solving course.
 Make notes about these facts based upon what you learn in class or what you read in your textbook.
 Study these notes.

 - Active studying is more helpful than passive studying when learning factual information.
 Try making up questions about the information in your notes and then answering the questions without looking at the notes.
 In addition, try explaining some information that you have just read without looking at the information.
 Talk aloud even if you are on your own.